LiminalLogic/computational-anthropic-principle/README.md

 ### 5.1 The Anthropic Hinge Principle

-The CAP Weighting Theorem (P ∝ 1/C(H,t)) predicts that the subjective "now" of an observer (Φ) will be located, with overwhelming probability, at or very near the earliest point in its history where the cumulative complexity cost, C(H,t), required to access a path to long-term, low-ΔC persistence is minimized.
+The CAP Weighting Theorem (P ∝ 2⁻ᶜ⁽ᴴ,ᵗ⁾) predicts that the subjective "now" of an observer (Φ) will be located, with overwhelming probability, at or very near the earliest point in its history where the cumulative complexity cost, C(H,t), required to access a path to long-term, low-ΔC persistence is minimized.
 This moment constitutes an Anthropic Hinge.

 This is not a psychological effect, but a computational filtering effect.
-Consider two potential histories:
+Consider two potential histories for an observer originating on a planet like Earth:

 1. **A history where Φ's "now" is in the 19th century.** For Φ to achieve long-term persistence from this point would require the invention of modern medicine, global communication, computing, and artificial intelligence—an astronomically high future complexity cost, leading to a prohibitively high total C(H,t) for that observer-history.